top of page

 Kajal Tyagi

-Hello, future doctors and dentists!
 If you aim to study medicine or dentistry at a UK university like Oxford, Cambridge, Imperial College, UCL, or the University of Edinburgh, the University Clinical Aptitude Test (UCAT) will be a crucial step in your journey.
-This 2-hour computer-based test helps universities pick students for medical and dental programs, and it’s got some updates for 2025.
+This 2-hour computer-based test helps universities pick students for medical and dental programs, and it’s got some updates for 2026.

 The UCAT Consortium, which runs the test, announced updates for 2025 on their website (ucat.ac.uk) to make the exam fairer and more relevant for future healthcare professionals.
 In a nutshell, there will be three sections instead of four, with a max score of 2700 instead of 3600.
-The situational judgement test will continue to be scored in band 1-4 like before.
+The situational judgement test will continue to be scored in band 1 -4 like before.
+These changes will continue in 2026 for the students who will start college in September 2027.

 • Four Sections Now: The test now has four sections: Verbal Reasoning (VR), Decision Making (DM), Quantitative Reasoning (QR), and Situational Judgement (SJT).
 The total score for VR, DM, and QR is out of 2700 (each 300–900), down from 3600.
 SJT is scored in bands (1–4).